310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Madara %}
 Hahaha.
 It would be great if he could manage that, but he’s a little too spontaneous to keep up that kind of image… He’s still got a long way to go before he becomes the perfect hero.

-But that’s exactly why he struggles to do his best—because he knows he’s lacking, he works hard with all he’s got to make up for it.
+But that’s exactly why he struggles to do his best — because he knows he’s lacking, he works hard with all he’s got to make up for it.
 That’s exactly what being human is… It’s completely understandable.

 In fact, I think it’s a really cool thing about him.